-≪ Specification Manager:: Package: "HSUV Specification" [Requirement] Second Secon Item SysML1.4::id SysML1.4::text Performance 2 The Hybrid SUV shall have the braking, acceleration and off-road capability of a typical SUV, but have dramatically better fuel economy.
-Acceleration 2.4 The Hybrid SUV shall have the SUV. acceleration of a typical Braking 2.1 The Hybrid SUV shall have the britypical SUV. braking capability of a 1 FuelEconomy 2.2 The Hybrid SUV shall have dra economy than a typical SUV. matically better fuel OffRoadCapability 2.3 The Hybrid SUV shall have the typical SUV. off-road capability of a a viewer to see how the structural relationships of the requirements.
+Specification Manager:: Package: "HSUV Specificati on" [Requirement] 🕑 🕙 " HSUV Model 🕨 HSUV Requirement ification Find Package tem SysML1.4::id SysML1.4::text Performance 2 The Hybrid SUV shall have the braking, acceleration, and off-road capability of a typical SUV, but have dramatically better fuel economy.
+Acceleration 2.4 The Hybrid SUV shall have the acceleration of a typical SUV.
+Braking 2.1 The Hybrid SUV shall have the braking capability of a typical SUV. ☑ FuelEconomy 2.2 The Hybrid SUV shall have dramatically better fuel economy than a typical SUV.
+OffRoadCapability 2.3 The Hybrid SUV shall have the off-road capability of a typical SUV.

+The Requirements diagram can be used to show a hierarchy of requirements using the containment relationship allowing a viewer to see how the structural relationships of the requirements.
 It is however most compelling when Requirements are viewed in a diagram with other elements using other relationships including other requirements.
 An example of this is the relationship between Requirements and Test Cases or Requirements and the Components of a solution.